-A four session virtual exploration into the personal experience of climate change.
-Ten or so participants participate in a virtual canoe journey into the uncharted country of climate change.
-Above is the first group – see some of their comments below!
+Spring 2018 pilot group: This was a four session virtual exploration into the personal experience of climate change.
+Ten or so participants participate in a virtual journey into the uncharted country of climate change.
+The picture above is the first group – see some of their comments below!

-We hold four sessions over one month.
+We held four sessions over one month.
 This was short as we just began our exploration.
 There’s a great deal more we can do to explore this territory together.

 Participant Lynn Thomas, PhD, writes: